jeffreycwitt/pl339/docs/09-exam.md

   * How does this force us to think of the "text" in a new way?
   * How did this "abstraction" enable the communication of information across "multiple" media?
 Why was this not possible when a text was thought of as something "written down"?
   * What problem does the "production economy" surrounding the telegraph create?
     * How does this push us to think about information and the message differently?

 * Shannon's Theory of Information
+  * How do both the Jaccard loom at Babbage's differential machine point us toward the new (more abstract) notion of information that we see fully developed in the 20th century?
   * How did studying patterns in English texts inspire Shannon's definition of information?
   * What is Information "Entropy" a measure of?
   * How does this allow us to think about "information" as a strange kind of "medium" rather than "message"?
   * What is Shannon's formula for Information "Entropy"?
   * Why does Wiener prefer to talk about Information as "Negative Entropy"?
   * Can you apply this formula to simple problems?
+    * For example:
-    * e.g. How many bits needed to communicate one letter?
+      * How many bits needed to communicate one letter?
       * How many bits needed to communicate one "codon"?
       * What does it mean for a channel to communicate 100 bits/second?
       * What is the limiting factor here?
 Why can't it communicate 101 bits/second?
       * Approximately, how many words (in a vocabulary of 16) could be communicated per second in a channel that communicates 100 bits/second?
+  * In what sense is possible to say that "Information" is an immaterial medium?
+    * Why would that sound counter-intuitive to most people?
+    * Why does think about information along these lines enable us to improve the speed, scale, and transfer of information?
+      * What is a "semantically enabled agent"?
+How does the need (or lack of need) for a "semantically enabled agent" impact the speed and scale of communication?

 * How do we see information theory applied in surprising new fields?
+  * For example
     * Psychology
     * Physics
     * Biology
     * Even Philosophy of Language/Semantics (see our discussion of Searle and Dretske)
+      * Why does Searle think a machine cannot understand meaning?
+      * At a high level, according to Dretske, why might it look like for a machine to understand meaning?
+  * What are some breakthroughs in these fields that were made possible by thinking of their respective problems as problems of communication and information transfer?
+    * Can you think of concrete or specific examples?

 <div class="discussion" markdown="1">